westerndigitalcorporation/stat/docs/stat_getting_started.md

 The the instance directory also has the following files:

-* `makestat.py` - this is the execution script of STAT-framework
+- `makestat.py` - this is the execution script of STAT-framework
-    * See guide for STAT [*command-line options*](./stat_commandline.md)
+  - See guide for STAT [*command-line options*](./stat_commandline.md)
-* `.statignore` - an optional file that similar to `.gitignore` is used to make STAT ignore certain test-package
+- `.statignore` - an optional file that similar to `.gitignore` is used to make STAT ignore certain test-package
-    * This file might contain file-names and wildcards
-* `.statconfig` - an optional file that contains configuration values and directives, see all [*'.statconfig'* options](./statconfig.md)
+  - This file might contain file-names and wildcards *- `.statconfig` - an optional file that contains configuration values and directives, see all [*'.statconfig'* options](./statconfig.md)
-* `[report.json]` - an automatically generated report describing the latest run of the framework; written in '*json*' format
+- `[report.json]` - an automatically generated report describing the latest run of the framework; written in '*json*' format
-* `*.mak` - many makefiles, each representing a certain test-package
+- `*.mak` - many makefiles, each representing a certain test-package

 ### 4.2.
 CFiles within Products-Directory

 The `products` directory in the root of STAT instance is dedicated to contain everything related to the product-level:

-*   It contains at least one makefile (i.e.`*.mak`) that configures a specific product
+- It contains at least one makefile (i.e.`*.mak`) that configures a specific product
-    *   There can be more than single product-level makefile
+  - There can be more than single product-level makefile
-* `.statignore` - an optional file that similar to `.gitignore` is used to make STAT ignore certain product-level makefiles
+- `.statignore` - an optional file that similar to `.gitignore` is used to make STAT ignore certain product-level makefiles
-    * This file might contain file-names and wildcards
+  - This file might contain file-names nd wildcards
-    * This can be used to share configurations between products
+  - This can be used to share onfigurations between products
-        *   Create a basic product-level `makefile`
+    - Create a basic product-level `makefile`
-        *   Add it to the `.statignore` file
+    - Add it to the `.statignore` file
-        *   Than create the all the anticipated product-level `makefiles` and make them include the first ignored
+    - Than create the all the anticipatedproduct-level `makefiles` and makethem include the first ignored

 This directory can be also used to contain header-files and source-files that are intended to compile for all test-packages, i.e. on a product-level.